 Degrees and Certifications:

-Ted Kincaid is a nationally-recognized artist and professional educator with thirty years experience in secondary and higher education.
-His art is represented and exhibited nationally, and is included in the permanent collections of major museums, public and private collections, including The Dallas Museum of Art, The Museum of Fine Arts in Houston, The San Antonio Museum of Art, Neiman Marcus, Microsoft Corporation, The Georgia Museum of Art and The U.S. State Department.
+Ted Kincaid is a nationally-recognized artist and professional educator with over thirty years' experience in secondary and higher education.
+His art is represented and exhibited nationally, and is included in the permanent collections of major museums, public and private collections, including The Dallas Museum of Art, Dallas-Fort Worth International Airport, The Museum of Fine Arts in Houston, The Human Rights Campaign Foundation, The San Antonio Museum of Art, Neiman Marcus, Microsoft Corporation, The Columbus Museum, The Georgia Museum of Art and The U.S. State Department.

-Ted has served as the Chair of the Department of Fine Arts at Plano West since 2010.
+Ted served as the Chair of the Department of Fine Arts at Plano West from 2010 to 2023.

 1st Period: Advanced Placement 2-D Design